Lone Mountain (Montana)

 Lone Mountain (11167 ft) is in the Madison Range in the U.S. state of Montana.
 The summit is located in Lee Metcalf Wilderness within Gallatin and Beaverhead-Deerlodge National Forests.
 Lone Mountain is 16.63 mi north of Koch Peak.

+Geology

+The mountain's rock is igneous in nature, but its magma did not reach the surface, so it is considered the laccolith rather than a true volcano.

 Recreation

 The east, north, and southern slopes of Lone Peak are occupied by Big Sky Resort.